 Excellent service.
 Great first impression!
 Best cleaning I’ve had in several years, my mouth feels amazing.
 They even took the time to show me how to brush more effectively.
 My teeth are back to being pearly white.

 They were very prompt and professional.
 I felt very comfortable in the visit.
 They have good exam specials without any hidden fees.
 I have found me a permanent dentist office.
 Thanks URBN staff.

 VIP Dental Implants Houston provided great service and they were all so nice.
 They did a great job communicating with me and i would recommend to all.

 I had a root canal and a crown done here, the entire process took about an hour.
 Will be back in 2 weeks for my final crown!
 Great doctor, great staff.

-Even though bone graft is often used in dental implants but not every case of implants requires this procedure, it may only be necessary after initial examination and confirmation by a dental surgeon.
+Even though dental bone graft is often used in dental implants but not every case of implants requires this procedure, it may only be necessary after initial examination and confirmation by a dental surgeon.
 The jawbone must have enough mass to serve as a foundation for the implant.
 Dental bone graft affects the healing process and prolongs the healing time of the process.
-Enough time is required to allow the bone graft to perfectly fuse into the jawbone and this may take several months.
+Enough time is required to allow the dental bone graft to fuse perfectly into the jawbone, which may take several months.

 A dental surgeon may normally get a dental bone graft from either the patient’s body, from another person, an animal, and synthetic materials or from a cadaver.
 In most cases, synthetic materials are in common use to avoid inflicting more injuries and discomfort on the patient.
 Meanwhile, the source of a bone graft is a decision of a surgeon that borders on what is considered best for the patient and the size of the dental bone graft required.